tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 ## Colors

-Again, no rules to follow on how many colors should I use or how do I pick my color palette.
+Again, no rules to follow on how many colours should I use or how do I pick my colour palette.

 The easiest way is to follow 60/30/10 rule.

-60% dominant color (background color)
+60% dominant colour (background colour)